VrushankPatel/apex/docs/SETUP_GUIDE.md

-# Real-Time Arbitrage Detector: Setup Guide
+# APEX Setup Guide

-This guide will walk you through setting up and running the Real-Time Arbitrage Detector from scratch.
+This guide will walk you through setting up and running APEX from scratch.

 ## System Requirements